 In case you were wondering, it would be difficult to consume too much protein.
 In other words, you would have to eat an ungodly amount of protein powder to overdo it.
 You can overdo other ingredients in protein powder, however.
-Here are a few ingredients to avoid when choosing a protein powder.
+Here are a few of the top ingredients to avoid when choosing a protein powder.

 Why drink wholesome?